Introduction of an Uncertified Chemical

 Per- and polyfluoroalkyl substances, commonly known as PFAS, are contaminants of emerging concern.
 PFAS are a large group of human-made chemicals that are fire resistant and repel oil, stains, grease, and water.
 They have been widely used in fire-fighting foams, stain repellants, nonstick cookware, waterproof clothing and shoes, fast food wrappers, personal care products, and many other consumer goods.
 PFAS chemicals are very persistent, meaning that they do not easily break down in the environment.
 They have also been found to have negative effects on humans when ingested.

-The water plant tap was tested for PFAS compounds in January 2021 and March 2021, and PFAS compounds were not detected either time.
-PFAS compounds were also not detected in samples between 2018-2020.
+The water plant tap was tested for PFAS compounds in April 2022, and PFAS compounds were not detected.
+PFAS compounds were also not detected in samples between 2018-2021.
 PFAS has never been detected in our water.

 If you’d like more information about PFAS testing or would like to review the results, please email us at BAWTP@baycodws.org.